-Home » Articles » Have you found an injured animal?
+Home » Articles » Lifestyle » Have you found an injured animal?

 Have you found an injured animal?

-Spring is a busy time for wildlife carers, with baby animals being born, leaving nests and learning to survive in the world.
+Spring is a busy time for wildlife carers, as baby animals are born, leave their nests, and learn to survive in the world.
 You may come across an animal and want to help, but you might not know what to do.
-Whether the animal is injured, fallen from a nest, or simply learning to fly, these basic steps will help not only the animal but the carer.
+Whether the animal is injured, has fallen from a nest, or is simply learning to fly, these basic steps will help not only the animal but the carer.

 Observe and protect